GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
-The bearing of a child takes nine months, no matter how many women are assigned.
+> ### Language systems stand on a tripod.
+There’s the language, there’s the libraries, and there are the tools.
+And how successful a language is depends on a complex interaction between those three things.
 >
-> ~ *Fred Brooks*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts